cyse7125-su24-team13/final-project/README.md

 - **Model Interaction:** If needed, the query is forwarded to the Ollama Model Server for deeper processing.
 The Ollama model can use the embeddings or additional data to refine the response.
 - **Response Generation:** The processed results are sent back through the Flask API to the Chat UI, where the user sees the final response.

-### How to Use This Diagram:

-- **PlantUML Rendering:** You can use this PlantUML code in any editor that supports PlantUML to render a detailed flowchart.
-This diagram provides a comprehensive overview of how the different components in your system interact, including the roles of the Ollama Model Server, Flask API, Chat UI, and the Pinecone vector database.

-This diagram is detailed enough to serve as a blueprint for understanding and explaining the architecture of your CVE Search Application.